acts-project/acts/CONTRIBUTING.md

 `git remote -v`

 where the reference to the ACTS repository should appear (along with your forked repository on the CERN GitLab server).
-This procedure is also described [here](https://help.github.com/articles/configuring-a-remote-for-a-fork/).
+This procedure is also described on [github](https://help.github.com/articles/configuring-a-remote-for-a-fork/).

 ##### Keeping your fork up-to-date